 - North Breakwater Lighthouse, 425 Maritime Drive, Manitowoc

 Just on the outskirts of Manitowoc is one of the best beaches in Wisconsin!
 Neshotah beach in Two Rivers boasts a clean, sandy shoreline with a gorgeous view of Lake Michigan.
 Sit in the sun and relax, practice yoga on the beach, play games with your family, or take a dip in the lake!
 Basketball and volleyball courts are on-site as well as many picnicking spots.
-Shower and bathroom facilities are also available and there is ample parking amongst the five lots.
+Shower and bathroom facilities are also available and there is ample parking across five lots.

 FREE parking and admittance.